Join us at the Panther Invitational UIL tournament!

 •Names will not be added or changed without an add slip.

 FOOD AND SERVICES: Concessions will be offered.
 Food will be available at 8 a.m. on Saturday.
 Sponsors, coaches, and bus drivers are invited to the hospitality suite.

 Food should be kept to the cafeteria and the picnic area outside.
-There should be no eating or drinking in the gym or contest rooms.
+There should be no eating or drinking in the contest rooms.

 Thank you for encouraging your contestants to quietly move through the halls!

 RESULTS AND AWARDS:

 •Results will be posted in the cafeteria.
 Medals will be handed out in the cafeteria as soon as possible, bags and results will be made available at the end of the meet.